-Before I became a mother, I’ve heard from my mom that most of those expats where I grew up does not like people touching their babies.
-With my naive thoughts I’d say “Why not?”
+Before I became a mother, I’ve heard from my mom that most of those expats where I grew up do not like people touching their babies.
+With my naive thoughts, I’d say “Why not?”
 Now I know why!

-Back in August, 2007, Parenting magazine published a little tips to avoid strangers from touching our baby:
+Back in August 2007, Parenting magazine published little tips to avoid strangers from touching our baby:

 - Redirect the love.
 Leave your baby’s socks off, and encourage people to touch her adorable feet.

 - Tell a little fib.
 Warn strangers that your child’s been up all night puking and pooping (even if she hasn’t).
 No one wants to get sick, no matter how cute she is.